kongper/no.ThermoFloor/README.md

     <img src="https://www.robbshop.nl/skin/frontend/robbshop/default/images/logo.svg" width="25%">
   </a>

-* ThermoFloor / Heatit by providing the required devices / documentation:
+* Heatit by providing the required devices / documentation:
   <a href="https://www.heatit.com/z-wave/">
     <img src="https://rawgit.com/TedTolboom/no.ThermoFloor/master/assets/icon.svg" width="25%">
     </a>

 ## Feedback:
-Any requests please post them in the [ThermoFloor / Heatit app topic on the Homey community Forum](https://community.athom.com/t/166) or contact me on [Slack](https://athomcommunity.slack.com/team/tedtolboom)
+Any requests please post them in the [Heatit app topic on the Homey community Forum](https://community.athom.com/t/166) or contact me on [Slack](https://athomcommunity.slack.com/team/tedtolboom)
 If possible, please report issues at the [issues section on Github](https://github.com/TedTolboom/no.ThermoFloor/issues) otherwise in the above mentioned topic.

 ### Donate: